AI Use Cases/Financial Services

 Where the model breaks down: small cohorts and sparse turnover history

-The 78-85% prediction accuracy cited in months 6-8 assumes sufficient historical turnover data to train on.
-Institutions with fewer than 40-50 annual departures in revenue-generating and compliance roles will have sparse outcome data, meaning the model retrains slowly and early scores carry wider confidence intervals.
-Sub-$1B asset institutions or highly stable workforce environments should expect a longer ramp before prediction accuracy reaches actionable thresholds.
+Prediction accuracy depends on having enough historical turnover to train on.
+Institutions with only a few dozen annual departures in revenue-generating and compliance roles will have sparse outcome data, meaning the model retrains slowly and early scores carry wider confidence intervals.
+Smaller institutions or highly stable workforce environments should expect a longer ramp before prediction accuracy reaches actionable thresholds - and should treat early scores as conversation prompts, not verdicts.

 5. 5